ulyssa/iamb.chat/src/layout/windows.md

 - `^Wk` will move to the window above the current one
 - `^Wl` will move to the window right of the current one

+If you want to move to previous content in the window, you can navigate through the jumplist using:

+- `^O` to move backwards through the jumplist
+- `^I` to move forward through the jumplist

-You can provide a count to the above keybindings to move across multiple windows.
+You can provide a count to all of the above keybindings to repeat them multiple times.

 ## Organizing Windows